 AAF has a two-track system: Tenure and Non-Tenure.
-At the time of appointment, the Academic Administrator1 determines the track.
+At the time of appointment, the Academic Administrator determines the track with prior written approval of the Provost.

-Faculty may switch between tracks one time upon approval of the Academic Administrator and the Chair of AAF.
+Faculty may switch between tracks according to the process described in the Faculty Handbook, with written approval of the Academic Administrator and Provost.